 Analysis

-Post-Racial Societies and their Influence on Film
+Post-Racial Societies

+Suggestions of a “post-racial” society are often made in films with a multi-racial cast that frequently retell true stories of triumph.
+But the feel-good nature of these films can give false hope—especially since they so commonly feature stereotypical depictions of African-Americans.
 A post-racial society suggests that race is no longer a category of separation—not so much that it no longer exists, but that it no longer permeates our society and governs human interaction and relationships (Ikuenobe 2013).
 It is believed that the United States is a post-racial society since the overtly racist actions and discriminatory practices that once plagued our country no longer occur on a mass scale.
 In addition, recent media rhetoric would lead one to believe that race no longer mattered when Barack Obama was elected as the country’s first president of African-American descent.
-While this was undoubtedly an accomplishment given the racist historical context of American politics, it did not mark the end of racism in this country.
+Yet, this large accomplishment did not mark the end of racism in America.

+While Obama has never apologized for his blackness, in order for him to be elected strategies were certainly used to make him seem truly American (white) despite his mixed racial background.
 In fact, Obama’s racial background was strategically portrayed in the media in order to pull support from white voters.
 As Staples (2010) addressed, Obama’s white heritage was emphasized while his black relatives received little media attention, although he was born to a white mother and Kenyan father.
 White supporters were placed behind him in the camera and his campaign time in racist bible-belt states was limited and hardly advertised.
-While Obama has never apologized for his blackness, in order for him to be elected strategies were certainly used to make him seem truly American (white) despite his mixed racial background.
-This alone reveals the influence race still has on our society.
+Since he has taken office, he has been met with keen, subtle disrespect from congress, the media, and other politicians.
+His race has never worked for his advantage, with the exception of perhaps the first election.

 In film and television, images of African-Americans and other people of color have improved from once strictly racist images.
-Yet with mass incarceration of black males, poor access to healthcare and healthy food in black impoverished neighborhoods, high unemployment rates, and the recent unjustified shootings of unarmed black people across the country, social and economic mobility is very difficult for the black American.
+With shows like Empire, Black-ish, and Being Mary Jane, we now have popular images of successful black people set around the country, who never seem to forget their blackness.
+Yet with mass incarceration of black males, poor access to healthcare and healthy food in black impoverished neighborhoods, high unemployment rates, and the recent unjustified shootings of unarmed black people across the country, social and economic mobility is still very difficult for the black American.
 Despite these institutions, in 21st century American films, a post-racial society is often eluded to through images of characters collaborating to triumph despite their racial and cultural differences.
 While these films are well-intended, the images are coincidentally inconsistent with reality and there are also often harmful archetypes incorporated that silence characters of color and confine them into limited depictions.
 Examples can be found in films dating back to the 1960s after the Civil Rights Movement, and range in their portrayal of whites and blacks from overtly stereotypical to neatly problematic.

 White Savior Archetypes